kkevinkko/data-structures/lab/lab7/README.md

 * And especially if there is a large open source community working on that library, you automatically inherit any changes that they make... your code gets upgraded **without making any changes to your current code**!

+# Interfaces
+## What good is an ```interface``` if it's just a bunch of method signatures?
+* Indeed, it would be useless in a language like Python.
+* In Java, ```interface``` is a language construct.
+* By explicitly saying that your class ```implements``` an interface, you can take advantage of the compiler checking that promise.
+It ensures that your class **promises** whatever that it says it will be (an interface of).
+* If you promise that your object will be able to iterate, then Java compiler will ensure that you do implement all the methods that make an object an iterable object.
+* Java is able to formally check this interface adherence.
+Many languages don't have ways to enforce this interface idea formally.